-Office Phone: 519-884-4404 Office Hours: Monday/Wednesday (11:30 am-12:30 pm, sort of).
+Office: REN 315 (ask me for directions, though see below) Office Phone: 519-884-4404 (x28607-very rarely checked) Office Hours: Monday/Wednesday (11:30 am-12:30 pm, sort of).

 While I will be on campus during these times, I would prefer to consult with students virtually.
 Besides being a more Covid-conscious option for everyone, this allows me (a) to be more flexible in terms of your schedule, and (b) to give you more direct attention in terms of particular questions and issues that you may have.